American exceptionalism: Terminology

 The concept of the United States as an exceptional society has a long history, sometimes traced back to French writer Alexis de Tocqueville or to the ideas espoused by the Founding Fathers of the United States during the American Revolution.
-For example, in August 1861 The Times of London alluded to "the 'exceptionalism,' if one may use the word, on which the Americans rather pride themselves" in a discussion of the American Civil War.
-However, the specific term "American exceptionalism" seems to have originated with American communists in the late 1920s.
-The earliest documented usage cited by the Oxford English Dictionary is from the Daily Worker, 29 January 1929: "This American 'exceptionalism' applies to the whole tactical line of the Communist International as applied to America."
+For example, in August 1861 The Times of London alluded to "the 'exceptionalism', if one may use the word, on which the Americans rather pride themselves" in a discussion of the American Civil War.

+However, the specific term "American exceptionalism" appears to have originated with American communists in the late 1920s.
+The earliest documented usage cited by the Oxford English Dictionary is from the Daily Worker, January 29, 1929: "This American 'exceptionalism' applies to the whole tactical line of the Communist International as applied to America."
 In turn, Soviet leader Joseph Stalin (who was likely aware of this earlier use) condemned the "heresy of American exceptionalism" in a tense discussion with Jay Lovestone of the Communist Party USA, after Lovestone echoed the arguments of other American communists that the U.S. is independent of the Marxist laws of history "thanks to its natural resources, industrial capacity, and absence of rigid class distinctions."
 The term later moved into general use by intellectuals.

-"American exceptionalism" was rarely used after the 1930s until U.S. newspapers popularized it in the 1980s to describe America's cultural and political uniqueness.
+The term "American exceptionalism" was rarely used after the 1930s until U.S. newspapers popularized it in the 1980s to describe America's cultural and political uniqueness.

 In 1989, the Scottish political scientist Richard Rose noted that most American historians endorse exceptionalism, and he suggested their reasoning to be as follows:

 America marches to a different drummer.
 Its uniqueness is explained by any or all of a variety of reasons: history, size, geography, political institutions, and culture.
 Explanations of the growth of government in Europe are not expected to fit American experience, and vice versa.

 However, postnationalist scholars reject American exceptionalism and argue the U.S. did not break from European history and accordingly has retained class-based and race-based differences as well as imperialism and willingness to wage war.

 In recent years, scholars from numerous disciplines, as well as politicians and commentators in the traditional media, have debated the meaning and usefulness of the concept.
 Roberts and DiCuirci ask:

 Some historians support the concept of American exceptionalism but avoid the terminology to avoid getting entangled in rhetorical debates.
 Bernard Bailyn, a leading colonial specialist at Harvard, was a believer in the distinctiveness of American civilization.
 Although he rarely, if ever, used the phrase "American exceptionalism," he insisted upon the "distinctive characteristics of British North American life."
 He argued that the process of social and cultural transmission result in peculiarly-American patterns of education in the broadest sense of the word, and he believed in the unique character of the American Revolution.

-The term became an issue of contention between the presidential candidates Barack Obama and John McCain in the 2008 presidential campaign, with McCain attacking Obama for allegedly disbelieving the concept.
+The term became an issue of contention between the presidential candidates Barack Obama and John McCain in the 2008 presidential campaign, with McCain criticizing Obama for allegedly disbelieving the concept.